regularize-this/sepsis-progression-modeling/README.md

-# Bayesian Modeling of Sepsis Progression in ICU Patients using MIMIC-IV Data and Bayesian Modeling
+# Bayesian Modeling of Sepsis Progression in ICU Patients using MIMIC-IV Data

 ## Introduction [1][2][3]
 Sepsis is the body's extreme response to an infection.
 It is a life-threatening medical emergency since the infection can cause a chain-reaction leading to tissue damage, organ failure and death.